GreedyWang/bulldog2011.github.com/source/_posts/2013-03-28-pico-tutorial-2-a-currency-converter-sample.markdown

 The whole source of this tutorial is [here](https://github.com/bulldog2011/pico/tree/master/Examples/CurrencyConverter).

-Let's cut to to the point:
+Let's cut to the point:

 <!--more-->